CogStack/MedCATtrainer/README.md

 However, to save the current state of the model you can use:

 An API call - \<deployment\>:\<port\>/save-models/<project-id> that can be used to save the current state of a model.
 This will overwrite the current CDB file.

-Alternatively, login with an admin account and hit the save model button associated with the project.
+Alternatively, login with an 'admin', (i.e. staff or superuser) account and hit the save model button associated with the project.

+<a name="download-models"></a>
 ### Download Models

 1\.
 Open the admin app. (http://localhost:8001/admin/), and select 'Concept dbs'.